tomkaith13/mongo-cedar/Readme.md

 # Mongo-Cedar POC
-This POC combines MongoDB and [Cedar Authorization Engine](https://docs.cedarpolicy.com/) to implement the authorization checks for CareGivers(CG) and CareReceipents(CR).
+This POC combines MongoDB and [Cedar Authorization Engine](https://docs.cedarpolicy.com/) to implement the authorization checks for CareGivers(CG) to perform actions on behalf of CareReceipents(CR).
 The code uses Docker Compose for orchestration and creates 2 apps, one for the hosting Cedar engine and the webserver.
 The other one hosts MongoDB which is where the data about the entities live.

 In this usecase, a CR can assign one or more CGs for managing each Capability and provide them with different Permissions.